Gerrit Glas

 Gerrit Glas (born 31 August 1954, Bennekom) studied Medicine at the University of Amsterdam and Philosophy at the Vrije Universiteit.
 He worked as a psychiatrist at the Ziekenhuis Zwolse Poort in the Netherlands and got his promotion in 1990 on the subject anxiety disorder.
 Since 1991, he has been a professor of Reformational philosophy at the Universiteit van Leiden.
 Since 2008 he has been Professor of Christian Philosophy (Dooyeweerd chair) at the VU University Amsterdam.

+Publications

 He has written a broad chapter about Anthropology in the book Kennis en werkelijkheid.
+Along with Prof. Dr. Henk Jochemsen, he wrote the book Verantwoord medisch handelen.

 Glas is associated with the Association for Reformational Philosophy.
-Along with prof. dr. ir.
-Henk Jochemsen, he wrote the book Verantwoord medisch handelen.
+In 2026, he is the editor-in-chief of the Philosophia Reformata journal.

+In early 2026, his h-index is 20.